 Primary Care and Community Engagement

 It is well known that historical and systemic social forces (e.g., poverty, racism, sexism, homophobia, immigration, violence, and environmental issues) contribute substantially to a wide range of deleterious effects on health which disproportionately affect individuals from disenfranchised groups.
 Physicians are well-positioned to be at the forefront of social change and the Keck School of Medicine has a deep commitment to equity, justice and structural transformation with a goal of ameliorating health disparities and benefiting society as a whole.
-The establishment of a Health Justice Curriculum reflects the commitment of the Keck School of Medicine to Social Justice and its efforts to impact health equity.
-The Health Justice curriculum is core content for all KSOM medical students and a certificate in Health Justice is issued at graduation.
-The goal is to provide KSOM medical students with transformative and immersive educational experiences in Health Justice which create and sustain future generations of physicians, imbuing them with the knowledge and skills to build practices and organizations that meet the needs of individuals and communities and enabling them to lead policy efforts to address healthcare inequities in society.
+The establishment of a Health Justice and Systems of Care Curriculum (HJSC) reflects the commitment of the Keck School of Medicine to Social Justice and its efforts to impact health equity.
+The HJSC curriculum is core content for all KSOM medical students and a certificate in Health Justice is issued at graduation.
+The goal is to provide KSOM medical students with transformative and immersive educational experiences in Health Justice, which create and sustain future generations of physicians, imbuing them with the knowledge and skills to build practices and organizations that meet the needs of individuals and communities and enabling them to lead policy efforts to address healthcare inequities in society.

-Health Justice Curriculum Objectives:
+Health Justice and Systems of Care Curriculum Objectives:

 To earn the Health Justice certificate, KSOM students will: